-Algeria Algeria's NBN initiative focuses on extending the national fibre backbone to reach any settlement of more than one thousand population.
+Algeria Algeria's NBN initiative focused first on extending the national fibre backbone to reach any settlement of more than one thousand population.
 The Plan National de la Fibre Optique (PNFO) was defined in 2012 and resulted in the establishment in July 2013 of a joint venture between the incumbent and three national utilities called CITA (Compagnie des Infrastructures de Télécommunications d'Algérie) to pool backbone fibre assets.
-Deployment is running behind the planned schedule however and is now targeted to complete end 2015.